iakkhos/data-preprocessing-template/README.md

 # data-preprocessing-template

-My personal template for data preprocessing operations, written in Python 3
+My personal template for machine learning operations, written in Python 3

-In this simple template, I created my own template for later usage on data preprocessing.
-I titled preprocessing steps with python comments betwen three stars such as : *** Example title ***
+In this simple template, I created my own template for later usage on machine learning.
+I titled  steps with python comments betwen three stars such as : *** Example title ***

 In the other hand, near some methods and under some titles, there are explanations for educational purposes and these explanations are in Turkish language.